devnull-cz/c-prog-lang/modules/warm-up/altbits.md

 Task: detect if an integer has alternating bits, e.g. `10101`

-Note: this can be done in O(1) using bit operations + arithmetics
+Note: this can be done in O(1) time using bit operations + arithmetics